Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 Testing

-All the social media configured in the project wereww tested and connect perfectly.
+All the social media configured in the project were tested and connect perfectly.
 Including twitter, facebook, instagram,and you-tube.

+W3C Validation programme was used to test and check for the errors in the project.
+It was clear of any error.
+Likewise the style sheet, it was equally tested and free of errors.

+Regarding the